bixcop18/module_3_intro_NGS/exploremappingresults.md

 After mapping the fastq file to the reference genome you will end up with a SAM or BAM alignment file.
+SAM and BAM files contain a lot of different information which can be difficult to understand at first, but knowing how to extract the data you want from these files is essential for a bioinformatician.

 * **SAM format:**
 SAM stands for Sequence Alignment/Map format.